-- Mandatory online training for faculty and staff each spring semester reminding university employees of terms, school policies, and their responsibilities regarding sexual misconduct. - Online sexual misconduct prevention training is provided to all returning students at the start of the academic year. - A presentation by the Dean of Students to Residence Life and Housing professional resident directors and student resident advisers during New and Continuing Resident Advisor (RA) Orientation: "What Residence Life Leaders and First Responders Must Know: Sexual Misconduct Awareness, Prevention, and Reporting Obligations for Campus Resident Assistants and Directors". - An online program, "Sexual Violence Prevention," continuously available for students, faculty, and staff on the UIS Counseling Center website. - A Campus Task Force: convened by the Title IX Coordinator and including members from UIS Police, Undergraduate Education, Graduate Education, the Counseling Center, the Women's Center, the Diversity Center, Athletics, New Student Orientation, the University Ethics and Compliance Office, Residence Life and Housing, the Dean of Students, and relevant community partners to identify, propose, present and evaluate targeted, culturally relevant, inclusive, and effective educational awareness and prevention programming. - Annual "Take Back the Night" march and rally on campus with the purpose of ending sexual, relationship, and domestic violence in all forms. - "It's On Us" week of programs intended to raise awareness regarding sexual violence, and the role students could play as bystanders in preventing violence.
-Programs included a consent workshop, and a pledge drive. - "10 Signs of Healthy and Unhealthy Relationships" workshop available on demand through the UIS Women's Center, teaches students about recognizing signs that a relationship could become abusive and how to intervene. - Counseling services and informational tables for students addressing issues of concern including sexual assault, sexual abuse, domestic violence, dating violence, stalking, sexual harassment, alcohol abuse, drug abuse, and Lesbian, Gay, Bisexual, Pansexual, Transgender, Genderqueer, Queer, Questioning, Intersex, and their cisgender and heterosexual allies (LGBTQIA+) issues.
+- Mandatory online training for faculty and staff each spring semester reminding university employees of terms, school policies, and their responsibilities regarding sexual misconduct. - Online sexual misconduct prevention training is provided to all returning students at the start of the academic year (required for all first-year students). - A presentation by the Dean of Students to Residence Life and Housing professional resident directors and student resident advisers during New and Continuing Resident Advisor (RA) Orientation. - An online program, "Sexual Violence Prevention," is continuously available for students, faculty, and staff on the UIS Counseling Center website. - A Campus Task Force convened by the Title IX Coordinator and including members from UIS Police, Undergraduate Education, Graduate Education, the Counseling Center, the Women's Center, the Diversity Center, Athletics, New Student Orientation, the University Ethics and Compliance Office, Residence Life and Housing, the Dean of Students, and relevant community partners to identify, propose, present and evaluate targeted, culturally relevant, inclusive, and effective educational awareness and prevention programming. - Annual "Take Back the Night" march and rally on campus with the purpose of ending sexual, relationship, and domestic violence in all forms. - Observances during Sexual Assault Awareness month meant to empower survivors and raise awareness including the Clothesline Project and Sexual Assault Awareness Month Day of Action. - "10 Signs of Healthy and Unhealthy Relationships" workshops, available on demand through the UIS Women's Center, teach students about recognizing signs that a relationship could become abusive and how to intervene. - Ongoing confidential weekly survivor empowerment confidential counseling group meant to support survivors of sexual and relationship violence and offer them resources. - Counseling services and informational tables for students addressing issues of concern including sexual assault, sexual abuse, domestic violence, dating violence, stalking, sexual harassment, alcohol abuse, drug abuse, and Lesbian, Gay, Bisexual, Pansexual, Transgender, Genderqueer, Queer, Questioning, Intersex, and their cisgender and heterosexual allies (LGBTQIA+) issues.